top of page

 Alongside the construction of the airport, the city was also expanded in that direction.
 This new district was named Nea Ilissia.
 The dictatorial regime attempted to link the construction of the airport with its ideological maxims: archaeological worship and the belief in the eternal superiority of the Greeks.
 The newly opened Athens airport was among the best in Europe.
 The terminal formed the crowning conclusion of the Nea Ilissia axis (then Ikaron Avenue, now Konstantin Tavoularis Avenue), which led directly and straight to the largest square of the capital, Plateia Aerodromiou (Airport Square), with the well known terminal building.

-Within the airport, warplanes were also manufactured (the Aris II and the Daedalus bomber), which notably participated in the offensive campaign against Turkey.
+Within the airport, warplanes were also manufactured (the Aris II participated in the offensive campaign against Turkey.
 There, the myth

 bottom of page